HewlettPackard/hpe-sd-cloud/kubernetes/deployments/sd-aio/README.md

 It will create one sd-aio container running in a k8s Pod.

-**NOTE** A guidence in the amount of Memory and Disk for the sd-aio k8s deployment is that it requires 4GB RAM and minimum 15GB free Disk space on the assigned k8s Node.
+**NOTE** A guidance in the amount of Memory and Disk for the sd-aio k8s deployment is that it requires 4GB RAM and minimum 15GB free Disk space on the assigned k8s Node.
 The amount of Memory of cause depends of other applications/pods running in same node.
 In case k8s master and worker-node are in same host, like Minikube, then minimum 5GB RAM is required.

 Usage
 -----

 **IMPORTANT** The sd-aio-deployment.yaml file defines a docker registry example (hub.docker.hpecorp.net/cms-sd).
 This shall be changed to point to the docker registry where the sd-aio docker image is located: (`- image: hub.docker.hpecorp.net/cms-sd/sd-aio`)

+**IMPORTANT**: Before deploying all-in-one Service Director a namespace with the name "servicedirector" must be created.
+You have to deploy the file [namespace.yaml](../namespace.yaml) using the following command:

+    kubectl create -f namespace.yaml

 In order to deploy the all-in-one Service Director in a single k8s Pod, run: